-It’s also powerful because it tells children that we value their thoughts and feelings, and grants them a say in how their schools and communities make changes to support them.
+It’s also powerful because it tells children that we value their thoughts and feelings, and can grant them a say in how their schools and communities make changes to support them.

 Children’s Responses are Valid.

 Research has found that responses from children in Grade 4 and above are as reliable and valid as responses from adults.
-A total of four studies were conducted to test the validity of the MDI survey, including two initial pilots in 2008, and two district-wide pilots in both urban and rural communities in 2009 and 2010.
+A number of studies have been conducted to test the validity of the MDI survey, including two initial pilots in 2008, and two district-wide pilots in both urban and rural communities in 2009 and 2010.

 Results from these studies showed the MDI to have both strong reliability and validity.
 Data checks are repeated every year to ensure the data collected each year meets rigorous research standards.
 Check out our References section to review our pilot study and ongoing research publications.